psygo/biba_tsumegos/README.md

 # Tsumegos para Iniciantes

-> **Português**: Você pode utilizar este projecto como um modelo, mas você terá que mencionar este projeto em algum lugar.
+> **Português**: Você pode utilizar este projeto como um modelo, mas você terá que mencionar este projeto em algum lugar.

 > **English**: You may freely use this project as a template, but, if so, you're gonna have to somewhere mention this project at some point.

 Um livro de Go para iniciantes que foca em uma progressão estruturada, e em uma construção de referências de padrões.

+> **Português**: Todos os diagramas foram feitos inteiramente com LaTeX..

+> **English**: All the diagrams were drawn with a custom LaTeX package.

 ## Referências